We must take advantage and develop our infrastructure - Kotoko CEO after missing Africa spot

 “We also need to develop our infrastructure so we can console ourselves with it," he added.

-Asante Kotoko have been on the receiving end in the media after coach Mariano Barreto blasted the club for the lack of basic facilities.
+Asante Kotoko have been on the receiving end in the media, after coach Mariao Barreto blasted the club for the lack of basic facilities.

+Nana Yaw Amponsah revealed the cost involved in participating in Africa could be used to build an astroturf at Adako Jachie.

-Kotoko finished the season second behind rivals Accra Hearts of Oak and was eliminated in the quarter-finals of the MTN FA Cup by Berekum Chelsea.
+Kotoko finished the season second behind rivals Hearts of Oak and were eliminated in the quarter finals of the MTN FA Cup by Berekum Chelsea.

-- Kotoko board satisfied with the performance of CEO Nana Yaw Amponsah – Evelyn Nsiah Asare

-- Mariano Barreto is being championed by a Board Member to degrade Kotoko - Supporter alleges